 Australia and Japan hold regular '2+2' talks between foreign and defence ministers.
-At the 8th 2+2 talks in Sydney in 2018, Ministers welcomed the closer engagement between Japan and Australia and reaffirmed their commitment to further deepening the Special Strategic Partnership between the two countries.
-They reiterated their determination to work proactively together and with the United States and other partners to maintain and promote a free, open, stable and prosperous Indo-Pacific founded on the rules-based international order.
-Previous outcomes of the 2+2 process include an Acquisition and Cross Servicing Agreement (ACSA) on defence logistics cooperation, which entered into force on 31 January 2013, and an Information Security Agreement on the sharing of classified information, which entered into force in March 2013.
+At the 9th 2+2 talks on 9 June 2021, Ministers reaffirmed the strength of the Special Strategic Partnership.
+They reiterated their determination to work together, and with the United States and other partners, to maintain and promote a free, open, inclusive and prosperous Indo-Pacific.
+Outcomes agreed by Ministers included updating the JDSC, deepening cooperation on cyber and critical technology, coordinating vaccine related assistance in Southeast Asia and the Pacific, and improving information sharing.
+The 2021 2+2 meeting built on the many previous outcomes of the 2+2 process, including an Acquisition and Cross Servicing Agreement (ACSA) on defence logistics cooperation, which entered into force on 31 January 2013, and an Information Security Agreement on the sharing of classified information, which entered into force in March 2013.
 A revised ACSA was signed in January 2017 and came into force in September 2017.

 In 2014, the leaders of both countries elevated the Australia-Japan relationship to a 'Special Strategic Partnership'.
 In January 2018 then Prime Minister Turnbull visited Japan, and in November 2018 Prime Minister Abe visited Australia, including a historic visit to Darwin.
 Prime Minister Morrison was due to visit Japan in January 2020, but this was postponed due to the Australian bushfires.
 Japan provided valuable support for Australia’s bushfire response, including two Hercules aircraft to transport military and civilian personnel, protective masks, and over $5 million in cash donations.
 Our Prime Ministers' annual meetings are complemented by a host of regular Ministerial interactions.